kishanraja1/portfolio/README.md

 1. Lay out and link all of the HTML that I needed.
 2. Add the JS/jQuery that created the accordion and carousel interactivity
-3. Add initial CSS
+3. Add initial CSS.
-5. Add a media query to allow for a responsive navbar.
+4. Create the collapsed navbar and media query to allow for a responsive navbar.
-6. Finalize CSS to correct positioning and color scheme
+6. Finalize CSS to correct positioning and color scheme.
+7. Comment through the code.
-7. Update this readMe to ensure all steps were met.
+8. Update this readMe to ensure all steps were met.

-Here are a list of unsolved problems I faced while creating this project.
+Here are a list of unsolved problems I faced while creating this project:

+1. On the resume page, the footer needs to toggle between sticky and absolute based on if all three divs are fully expanded.
+2. The carousel is fully responsive until less than 300 px.
+In this case the text under the img comes out of the container.